benmvp/slides/2017/reactconf/react-esnext.md

 <!-- .element: style="font-size:12em" -->

 NOTES:
+- Thanks to you in the audience for staying and not trying to get a jump on the lunch line
+- And for those tuning in too
 - It's my hope that, the main reason I do this, is so you learn something new to make you a better developer
 - Any feedback would be appreciated!